Vasilije Petrović

-Political background
+From 1744 to 1766, Metropolitan Vasilije Petrović Njegoš, Sava's coadjutator, became effectively the highest authority in Montenegro and its representative abroad.
+After Vasilije died at St. Petersburg in 1766, Sava again resumed his duties as Metropolitan (Prince-Bishop).

+Background

-The modern political history of Montenegro began with Metropolitan Danilo, who founded a state ruled by a dynasty from the Petrović-Njegoš family.
-Danilo was eventually succeeded by his two nephews, first by Sava Petrović, and then by Vasilije.
+The modern political history of Montenegro began with Metropolitan Danilo, a Metropolitan of Cetinje between 1697 and 1735 and the founder of a state ruled by a dynasty from the Petrović-Njegoš family.
+Danilo was eventually succeeded by his cousins, first by Sava Petrović, and then by Vasilije.

-Bishop Sava was a secluded person, and dedicated himself more to religion than to politics.
+Bishop Sava was a secluded, contemplative man who dedicated himself more to religion than to politics.
 He had some influence among the tribesmen of Montenegro.
 He advocated for Montenegrin dependence on Russia as a means of defeating the Ottoman Empire and achieving statehood for Montenegro.
 He also maintained good relations with the Republic of Venice.

 Term

+Background

+Through the efforts of Metropolitan Sava, the Podmaine Monastery near Budva, dedicated to the Assumption of the Blessed Virgin Mary, was renovated and expanded in 1736, and the Stanjevići Monastery, dedicated to the Holy Trinity, was built in 1747.
+While Sava was in Russia, Archimandrite Vasilije replaced him on the chair of the Montenegrin Metropolitanate.

-During his term, Vasilije ruled together with Sava, his brother, as his coadjutor.
-Between 1750 and 1766 he unsuccessfully tried to convince Austria's Maria Theresa that "since the time of Alexander the Great" Montenegro had been a "separate republic.. [over which] rules her metropolitan".
+During his term, Vasilije ruled together with his cousin Sava as coadjutor.
 From 1752 to 1754, he stayed in Russia and thereafter made additional trips to gain Russian assistance.
-With the help of Russian arms, he went to war with the Turks and then had to seek refuge back to Russia.
-In 1766 while in St. Petersburg, he died of pneumonia.
+With the help of Russian arms, he went to war with the Ottomans and then had to seek refuge in Russia.
+Sources state that he was the complete opposite of his predecessor, Sava Petrović.
+Sava was a seclusive, contemplative man, while Vasilije was bold, broad-minded and conceptual.

+According to Sava Vuković, at the request of Metropolitan Sava, Vasilije prepared for the monastic order in the Peć Patriarchate, where he was probably tonsured.
+After passing through all the ranks, he was ordained an archimandrite.
+During Metropolitan Sava's stay in Russia, archimandrite Vasilije replaced him in all matters of an ecclesiastical and political nature.
+Due to the action he took in Venice in 1744, a tribal crisis occurred in Montenegro and a conflict with Sava Petrović.
+Later, relations improved.